FramesJanko/Fantasy-Island/README.md

 The players control one hero that starts at level 1.
 They can level up from experience, which is earned when units die.
 Exp is given to the killing blow.

+## The Map and Factions

+The game's map will be split into quadrants for now. factions exist in each quadrant.
+Borders will be a conflict between factions. all factions neutral to start with.
+Enemy units have a rank associated with them, rank 1, 2, 3, 4 (elite).

+Higher rank (2 higher than 1) will give more exp.

+Try out two systems.
+One where the aided faction grows tougher. one where the hurt faction grows tougher.